Broast42/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Router which allows you to split your endpoints into different files that make it easier to keep all your routes organized.
+Express also comes with express.json that makes sure that all incoming and outgoing requests (and results respectively) are in json format.

 - [ ] Describe Middleware?

+Middleware is a program or a function that intercepts a request and preforms some type of process on that request before sending it back or terminating the process altogether.
+Its very handy for when you have the same function preforming on different endpoints like checking if a id exists or if a user exists.

 - [ ] Describe a Resource?

+In a restfull api everything is a resource but more specifically a resource is any type of data that is or can be requested by the api.
+Each resource should have a unique url.

 - [ ] What can the API return to help clients know if a request was successful?

+API’s send back result codes to tell clients whether or not a request was successful.
+200 is ok 400 is an error just to name a few.

 - [ ] How can we partition our application into sub-applications?

+By separating  our endpoints into different files and using express router to define them as routes and require them in our index then use server.use and setting the specific resource url.

 ## Minimum Viable Product